Search Oklahoma State Penitentiary Photograph Cards and Fingerprint Cards

 About the Oklahoma State Penitentiary Collection

 The Oklahoma State Penitentiary is located in McAlester, Oklahoma.
 It opened in 1908 under the proposal of Kate Barnard, commissioner of Charities and Corrections, and with the support of Governor Charles N. Haskell.
 The prison housed both male and female inmates as well as individuals of all races.
 The Oklahoma State Penitentiary Collection consists of prisoner picture cards, fingerprint cards, prison rodeo records, and guard shift logs.
+Although there are thousands of cards in the collection, not all prisoner cards are available at the OHS.

 The index provides basic information about the prisoners; however the cards also include photos, work details, and more information including next of kin and religion.